lyndon025/playtested/src/content/article/2023-08-15-the-rising-popularity-of-boomer-shooters-continues--first-impressions---turbo-overkill.md

 ---
-title: "The rising popularity of boomer shooters continues | First Impressions - Turbo Overkill"
+author: lyndonguitar
+category: Review
-description: "Turbo Overkill is a high-octane first-person shooter that blends the intense bullet-hell and high speed action of retro titles like Doom and Quake with a cyberpunk aesthetic.
-The game thrusts players into a dystopian future where advanced technology and chaos converge."
+description: Turbo Overkill is a high-octane first-person shooter that blends the intense bullet-hell and high speed action of retro titles like Doom and Quake with a cyberpunk aesthetic.
+The game thrusts players into a dystopian future where advanced technology and chaos converge.
+featured: false
 pubDate: 2023-08-15
-author: "lyndonguitar"
-category: "Review"
-tags: ["taptap", "turbo-overkill"]
+tags:
-featured: false
+- taptap
+- turbo-overkill
-thumb: ""
+thumb: ''
+title: The rising popularity of boomer shooters continues | First Impressions - Turbo Overkill
 ---

 Turbo Overkill is a high-octane first-person shooter that blends the intense bullet-hell and high speed action of retro titles like Doom and Quake with a cyberpunk aesthetic.
 The game thrusts players into a dystopian future where advanced technology and chaos converge.